AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/aberration/grell-xmm.md

   "name": "Multiattack"
 - "desc": "Melee Attack Roll: +4, reach 5 ft.
 Hit: 11 (2d8 + 2) Piercing damage."
   "name": "Beak"
 - "desc": "Melee Attack Roll: +4, reach 10 ft.
-Hit: 7 (1d10 + 2) Piercing\
+Hit: 7 (1d10 + 2) Piercing damage.\
-    \ damage.
-If the target is a Medium or smaller creature, it has the [Grappled](3-Mechanics/CLI/rules/conditions.md#Grappled)\
+    \ If the target is a Medium or smaller creature, it has the [Grappled](/3-Mechanics/CLI/conditions.md#Grappled)\
     \ condition (escape DC 12) from two of ten tentacles.
 The target is also subjected\
     \ to the following effect.
 Constitution Saving Throw: DC 11.
 Failure: The\
-    \ target has the [Poisoned](3-Mechanics/CLI/rules/conditions.md#Poisoned) condition\
+    \ target has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned) condition\
     \ and repeats the save at the end of each of its turns, ending the effect on itself\
     \ on a success.
 After 1 minute, it succeeds automatically.
-While [Poisoned](3-Mechanics/CLI/rules/conditions.md#Poisoned),\
+While [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned),\
-    \ the target has the [Paralyzed](3-Mechanics/CLI/rules/conditions.md#Paralyzed)\
+    \ the target has the [Paralyzed](/3-Mechanics/CLI/conditions.md#Paralyzed) condition."
-    \ condition."
   "name": "Paralyzing Tentacles"
 "source":
 - "XMM"
-"image": "3-Mechanics/CLI/bestiary/aberration/token/grell-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/aberration/token/grell-xmm.webp"
 ```
 ^statblock